Venom (2018 film): Pre-production

 Riz Ahmed was in talks to join the film in August 2017, with Matt Smith, Pedro Pascal, and Matthias Schoenaerts all having been considered for the same role.
-In September, Michelle Williams entered talks to join the film as a district attorney and Brock's love interest.
+In September, Michelle Williams entered talks to join the film as a district attorney and Eddie's love interest.
+Tatiana Maslany and Lashana Lynch also auditioned for roles.
 By October, Jenny Slate, Reid Scott, and Scott Haze were in negotiations to join as well, with Slate up for a role as a scientist.
 Also at that time, Kelly Marcel was writing the latest draft of the film's script.
 The final budget that Sony allocated for the film's production was $100 million, though Deadline Hollywood revealed in September 2018 that a deal between Sony and Chinese production company Tencent Pictures meant the latter had ultimately covered a third of these production costs for the studio.

 Writing and Spider-Man connection

 In June 2017, Marvel Studios president Kevin Feige confirmed that Venom was solely a Sony project and Marvel Studios had no plans to connect it with the MCU.
 However, producer Amy Pascal soon clarified that Sony intended to have their films take place in "the same world" as the new MCU film Spider-Man: Homecoming (2017), describing them as "adjunct" to that world.
 She said that Venom would connect to the next planned film in their shared universe, Silver & Black, and that there was potential for Tom Holland's Spider-Man to appear in either.
 Carnage was also expected to appear in Venom at that point.
 In July, Columbia Pictures president Sanford Panitch explained that Sony was not interested in producing "conventional comic-book movies" and was looking to give each film in the series a distinct style.
 Venom was considered "a spin on a horror film", inspired by the works of John Carpenter and David Cronenberg, but with "more pop and fun".
 Fleischer said he has "always been drawn to the more antihero superheroes.
-There's a dark element to [Venom] and a wit that has always appealed to me."
-He said the film would explore Venom's origins and the "Jekyll and Hyde" relationship that Brock has with the symbiote.
+There's a dark element to [Venom] and a wit that has always appealed to me".
+He said the film would explore Venom's origins and the "Jekyll and Hyde" relationship that Eddie has with the symbiote.